makocp/ecom_framework/README.md

 ### Add custom bounce
 - Debounce is useful for the search function, to improve performance.
 [See answer](https://stackoverflow.com/a/75556586).

+### Interface vs. Types
+- Interfaces are extensible and better reusable.
+Rule of thumb: Interface for OOP similarity (objects, products, users, etc.) and type for single uses, e.g. to define props of a function.

 ### Index.ts and Index.js -> fix XCode Release build
 The index.js file needs to stay .js, otherwise XCode can't build the production release!